 It is caused by the bacterium Bordetella pertussis.

-It is also known as "whooping cough".
+It is also known as ’whooping cough’.
 The infected person may initially have non-specific symptoms like runny nose, sneezing, low-grade fever and mild cough.
 The cough gradually becomes more severe and spells of violent coughing can interfere with eating, drinking and breathing.
 The bacteria can cause lung infection, and even lead to seizures and coma in severe cases.

 Mode of transmission

-Patients need to be hospitalized for treatment and isolation.
 Antibiotic is useful in treating the disease.
 A child who has persistent fever and cough with distressing gasp during the cough episode should be brought immediately to hospital.

-Maintain good personal and environmental hygiene.
+Maintain good personal hygiene

-2. Maintain good indoor ventilation.
+- Maintain good indoor ventilation.

 - Frequently clean and disinfect touched surface such as furniture, toys and commonly shared items with 1:99 diluted household bleach (mixing 1 part of 5.25% bleach with 99 parts of water), leave for 15 - 30 minutes, and then rinse with water and keep dry.
 For metallic surface, disinfect with 70% alcohol.

 - Use absorbent disposable towels to wipe away obvious respiratory secretions, and then disinfect the surface and neighbouring areas with 1:49 diluted household bleach (mixing 1 part of 5.25% bleach with 49 parts of water), leave for 15 - 30 minutes and then rinse with water and keep dry.
 For metallic surface, disinfect with 70% alcohol.